Lions-1/My-Devops-Projects/Aws-MonolithToMicroservice/readme.md

+# Aws-MonolithToMicroservice
+transformation of a monolithic app to a scalable, microservices-based architecture using AWS to improve reliability and performance.
 ## Project Report

-You can read and also download the full  report[here](My-Devops-Projects/Aws-MonolithToMicroservice/Buildin_Microservices_Aws.pdf).
+You can read and also download the full  report [here](Buildin_Microservices_Aws.pdf).